Trends / Reading time: ~ 5 Min.

 Automation Continues to Be the Trend

 Logistics is the backbone of the local and global economy and will remain so in the near future.
-Nevertheless, it is also one of the world’s largest emitters of greenhouse gases and is currently responsible for a good 20 percent of global CO2 emissions.
-Green Logistics therefore remains the mega trend in logistics.
-In addition to the ecological necessity of reducing this level of emissions, sustainability in logistics is increasingly becoming an economic success factor.
+It is also one of the world’s largest emitters of greenhouse gases and is currently responsible for a good 20 percent of global CO2 emissions.
+In addition to the ecological necessity of reducing this level of emissions, sustainability in logistics will be an economic success factor in 2024 just as in preceding years.
 Nowadays, many customers and business partners make business decisions dependent on the sustainable management of other parties.

 DHL Freight offers the GoGreen Plus service as part of its commitment to reduce all logistics-related emissions to net zero by 2050.
 Based on the principle of carbon insetting, DHL Freight invests in green technologies and fuels to avoid emissions directly within its own network.

-Insetting instead of offsetting, the latter referring to investing in projects elsewhere to compensate for emissions, is a sustainability trend already mentioned.
-Apart from that, less is more: less energy consumption and less packaging.
-Improved drive technologies, energy-efficient heating and lighting systems, solar panels on warehouse roofs, and packaging made from recycled materials or renewable raw materials also contribute to greener logistics – and last but not least: optimized process management.
+Apart from that, less energy consumption and less packaging continue to pave the way for ecological benefits.
+Improved drive technologies, energy-efficient heating and lighting systems, solar panels on warehouse roofs, and packaging made from recycled materials or renewable raw materials also contribute to greener logistics.

 • Networking could evolve into a supergrid that integrates as many supply chain networks as possible around the world and further increases transparency.

-• 3D printing technology is still considered a gimmick by many.
-However, it could well be the production method of the future.
+• 3D printing technology could well be the production method of the future.
 As the technology has advanced and matured, its acceptance in the automotive, medical, and aerospace industries has expanded to larger batch sizes and a wider range of objects and materials.
+Printing in-demand products or individual parts locally could partially replace transportation over long distances.
+The product is no longer transported from the factory in A to the centers of consumption in B, but printed directly in B according to demand.

 Logistics Trend Radar 6.0